-- To ensure correct airflow is maintained, the projector should only be operated when all of its covers in place.
-The exception from this is the front cover, that can be removed to give access to multiple anchor points.
-See User Guide for more detailed info regarding this issue. - Always remove lens cap before switching on the projector.
+- To ensure correct airflow is maintained the projector should only be operated when all of its covers in place. - Always remove lens cap before switching on the projector.
 If the lens cap is not removed, it may melt due to the high energy light emitted through the lens.
 Melting the lens cap may permanently damage the surface of the projection lens - Only connect the projector to signal sources and voltages as described in the technical specification.
 Connecting to unspecified signal sources or voltages may lead to malfunction and permanent damage of the unit. - To ensure correct airflow is maintained, it should only be operated when all of its covers are in place. - The projector must always be installed in a manner which ensures free flow of air into its air inlets and unimpeded evacuation of the hot air from its cooling system. - Slots and openings in the cabinet are provided for ventilation.
 To ensure reliable operation of the product and to protect it from overheating, these openings must not be blocked or covered.
 The openings should never be blocked by placing the product on a bed, sofa, rug, or other similar surface.
 This product should never be placed near or over a radiator or heat register.
 The device should not be placed in a built-in installation or enclosure unless proper ventilation is provided.
 Ensure that nothing can be spilled on, or dropped inside the projector.
 If this does happen, switch off and unplug the mains supply immediately.
 Do not operate the projector again until it has been checked by Barco authorized service personnel. - Do not block the projector cooling fans or free air movement around the projector.
-Minimum safety distance to the exhaust area of the unit must not be less than 25 cm (10") and to the intake area, not less than 25 cm (10"). - Do not use this equipment near water. - Do not operate the projector outside its temperature and humidity specifications as this may result in overheating and malfunction. - Never place the projector in direct sun light.
-Sun light on the lens can severely damage the Digital Mirror Devices[TM] in which case there is a loss of warranty. - Save the original shipping carton and packing material.
+Minimum safety distance to the exhaust area of the unit must not be less than 100 cm (40") and to the intake area, not less than 50 cm (20"). - Do not use this equipment near water. - Do not operate the projector outside its temperature and humidity specifications as this may result in overheating and malfunction.

+- Never place the projector in direct sun light.
+Sun light on the lens can severely damage the Digital Mirror DevicesTM in which case there is a loss of warranty. - Save the original shipping carton and packing material.
 They will come in handy if you ever have to ship your equipment.
 For maximum protection, repack your set as it was originally packed at the factory. - Unplug this product from the wall outlet before cleaning.
 Do not use liquid cleaners or aerosol cleaners.
 Use a damp cloth for cleaning.
 Never use strong solvents, such as thinner or benzine, or abrasive cleaners, since these will damage the cabinet.
-Stubborn stains may be removed with a cloth lightly dampened with mild detergent solution.

-• To ensure the highest optical performance and resolution, the projection lenses are specially treated with an anti-reflective coating, therefore, avoid touching the lens.
+Stubborn stains may be removed with a cloth lightly dampened with mild detergent solution. - To ensure the highest optical performance and resolution, the projection lenses are specially treated with an anti-reflective coating, therefore, avoid touching the lens.
 To remove dust on the lens, use a soft dry cloth.
 Do not use a damp cloth, detergent solution, or thinner.